The Art of Arrival

 Help creating family routines that empower you to feel confident and take care of yourself and baby

-Emotional support: someone who listens without judgment and reassures you that what you’re experiencing is normal.
+Emotional support: someone who listens without judgment and reassures you.

 Connecting you to trusted resources (lactation, pelvic floor PT, support groups) when extra care is needed.